 At a Glance

 - Most hotels require at least 24 to 48 hours’ advance notice for cancellations.

 - Elite-tier status in hotel loyalty programs can extend your cancellation windows.

 - Consider a credit card with trip interruption or trip cancellation insurance to enjoy added protections.

 - Always read the terms and conditions before booking any hotel reservation.

 Understanding Hotel Cancellation Policies

-In the past, some hotel chains offered guests the option of canceling their reservations anywhere up to almost the time of the booking.
+In the past, some hotel chains offered guests the option of cancelling their bookings anywhere up to almost the time of the reservation.
 As the hospitality industry has grown, however, many chains have begun changing their cancellation policies to protect their bottom line and ensure their rooms are fully booked.

 Most larger hotel chains currently opt for a 48-hour cancellation policy before check-in for bookings.
-Just some of the major chains that operate with this policy include Hilton, Marriot, and Hyatt.
-These chains generally allow individual properties to determine their cancellation policies, however, with some opting for 24 hours and others selecting 72 hours for guests to cancel.
-The time required for a cancellation usually depends on the location of the property and how easy it is to re-book the hotel room.
+Some major chains operating with this policy include Hilton, Marriott, and Hyatt.
+These chains generally allow individual properties to determine their cancellation policies; however, some opt for 24 hours, and others select 72 hours for guests to cancel without penalty.
+The time required for a cancellation usually depends on the property’s location and how easy it is to re-book the hotel room.